 '''

 class MyResource(ModelResource):

 The ''title'' field is already added to the class by ''ModelResource''

 and populated off ''Note.title''.
 We'll use that title to build a

 ''Note.slug'' as well.

+class Meta:

+queryset = Note.objects.all()

 def hydrate(self, bundle):

 Don't change existing slugs.

 In reality, this would be better implemented at the ''Note.save''

 '''